9 Best RN to BSN Programs in Virginia (Online & Campus) – 2023 Rankings

 • A high school self-certification form.

-What are the 9 Best Accredited RN to BSN Programs in Virginia (Online & Campus) for 2020?
+What are the 9 Best Accredited RN to BSN Programs in Virginia for 2023?

 Program Overview: Liberty University has been consistently ranked amongst the top five online nursing programs in the nation for its high-quality and affordable education.
 Its RN to BSN is an online program that expands on your previous nursing knowledge and experience by enhancing critical thinking, decision making and leadership skills.
 The average length of time students take to complete this course is 2.5 years.
 Out of the total 120 credits required to earn this BSN, a minimum of 39 credits can be automatically transferred for your RN licensure.
 All the Core courses are offered online in an 8-week format, making it convenient to fulfill work and family commitments simultaneously.